stellar-deprecated/kelp/README.md

 ## Strategies

-Strategies are at the core of the **trader bot**.
+Strategies are at the core of Kelp.
 Without them it's just lazy, capable of nothing, thinking of nothing, doing nothing, like our friend [scooter][scooter video] here.
 The strategies give your bot purpose.
 Each approaches the market in a different way and is designed to achieve a particular goal.

 The following strategies are available **out of the box** with Kelp: